shiraji/KotlinConf-CfP/how_to_kontribute.md

 Do you want to send patches to Kotlin?
 Do you want to know what the best practise of Kotlin development?
 Do you want JetBrains to list your name in Kotlin blog?
 This is the talk for you!

-This talk will explain how to send patches to Kotlin repository as an external contributor.
+This talk will explain how to send patches to Kotlin (mainly Kotlin plugin) repository as an external contributor.

-The expected topics are followings:
+The expected outlines are followings:

+* Setup development environment
+* Communicating with other developers
-* Setup Kotlin project
+* Developing one of Kotlin plugin features
-* Development
-* Testing
+* Implementing unit tests
 * Sending a pull request
 * Other tips

-After this talk, you will be ready for sending pull requests to one of the best computer languages in the world.
+After this talk, you will be ready to send pull requests to one of the best computer languages in the world!

+The expected audience should know the followings:

+* How to use Git/GitHub (fork/clone/commit/pull request)
+* Kotlin syntax